seantanabe/Anesthesia_oscillation_Na_K_pump_Izhikevich/README.md

 # Anesthesia_oscillation_Na_K_pump_Izhikevich

-Simulating anesthesia-related brain slow oscillations by controlling the Na+/K+-ATPase pump using Izhikevich neurons.
+Simulating anesthesia-related brain slow oscillations by controlling the Na+/K+-ATPase pump.
+Using Izhikevich neurons, I also applied Izhikevich groups to understand the intrinsic information content of the wakefulness vs. anesthetic state.
+The scripts include several other unpublished analyses.

 Similar mechanism to models used in: